 58-04-02.
 Special meetings - When held.
-A special township meeting may be held for the purpose of electing township officers to fill vacancies that occur, to authorize expansion of the board of township supervisors from three to five members, or for the purpose of transacting other lawful township business whenever the supervisors or township clerk, or any two of them, or twenty percent of the freeholders of the township, shall file in the office of the township clerk a written statement that a special meeting is necessary or whenever a special meeting is required by any other provision of the laws of this state.
+A special township meeting may be held for the purpose of:

+- 1. Electing township officers to fill vacancies that occur: - 2.
+Authorizing expansion of the board of township supervisors from three to five members; - 3.
+Removing an elected township officer; - 4.
+Transacting other lawful township business whenever the supervisors or township clerk, or any two of them, or twenty percent of the freeholders of the township, shall file in the office of the township clerk a written statement that a special meeting is necessary; or - 5.
+Whenever a special meeting is required by any other provision of the laws of this state.

 58-04-02.1.
 Expansion of membership of the board of township supervisors.
 At the annual township meeting or a special meeting, the electors of the township may approve expansion of the board of township supervisors from three to five members.
-At the first annual meeting after a special meeting at which the expansion is authorized, or at the annual meeting at which the expansion is authorized, the electors of the township supervisors.
-Two of the members of the board elected under this section must be elected for three-year terms and one supervisors must be elected for a two-year term.
+At the first annual meeting after a special meeting at which the expansion is authorized, or at the annual meeting at which the expansion is authorized, the electors of the township shall elect three members of the board of township supervisors.
+Two of the members of the board elected under this section must be elected for three-year terms and one supervisor must be elected for a two-year term.
 Thereafter, terms of office of members of the board of township supervisors will be as provided in section 58-05-02.